Ingwie/OpenAVRc_Hw/BurcAnaTx/README.md

 ## Calibration
 Every RC transmitter is different.
 The RculAnaTx module must be synchronized as precisely as possible with the radio system.
-The module features a calibration mode that allows it to be calibrated.
+The module features a calibration mode that allows for optimizing the quality of messages received by the receiver.
 The process involves sending several messages to the receiver and reading back the message returned by the receiver.
 The module optimizes each sent message based on what the receiver receives.